ukwa/ukwa-manage/README.md

 python-w3act
 ==============

-`python-w3act` is a Python package for handling interractions with the [w3act](https://github.com/ukwa/w3act/) service.
+`python-w3act` is a Python package for handling interactions with the [w3act](https://github.com/ukwa/w3act/) service.

 There are two main scripts: `w3add.py` and `w3start.py`.